An Epic Perth to Kalbarri Road Trip Itinerary

 TRAVEL PLANNING RESOURCES

-My tried and tested recommendations to make your next trip easier
+My tried and tested recommendations for your trip to Australia 🇦🇺

-🛡️ Travel Insurance: For my fellow Aussies, I use CoverMore for domestic and overseas travel insurance and they've been great to deal with.
-Travel with peace of mind knowing you're covered for unexpected events, ensuring a worry-free journey.
+🛡️ Travel Insurance: I use CoverMore as my preferred travel insurance provider, and they've been great to deal with - even when I had to make a claim after a disastrous trip to the Philippines in February 2024.
+Travel with peace of mind, knowing you're covered for unexpected events to enjoy a worry-free journey.

-🚗 Easy Car Rental: Enjoy hassle-free car rentals on DiscoverCars with a wide range of options, competitive prices, and excellent customer service.
-I often find it's cheaper than booking direct, and I can compare a large range of suppliers to make sure I'm getting the best price.
+🚗 Easy Car Rental: Enjoy hassle-free car rentals in Australia with DiscoverCars.
+They offer a wide range of options at competitive prices.
+I often find it's cheaper than booking direct, plus you can many suppliers to make sure you're getting the best deal.

-☕ Finally, if you found this free guide useful, you can buy me a coffee to say thanks :)
+☕ Lastly, if you found this free guide useful and want to show your appreciation, you can buy me a coffee to say thanks :)

 Just a quick note to let you know this post may contain affiliate links.
 At no extra cost to you, I receive a small commission on purchases made through these links.
 By doing so, you are supporting this blog and allowing me to continue providing you with free high-quality travel guides.
 Thank you!

-14 thoughts on “An Epic Perth to Kalbarri Road Trip Itinerary”
+6 thoughts on “An Epic Perth to Kalbarri Road Trip Itinerary”

 1. Hi Tess, thanks for these posts they’re so helpful!